 Brian always loved technology, but lacked the direction to give his interest a higher purpose.
 After talking with his Uncle Lee, Brian visited a recruiter and discovered how he could connect ambition to a rewarding opportunity with the U.S. Army.
 Eventually, this decision afforded him indispensable responsibilities, including securing communications between the most vital aspects of government and national defense.Length 1:05 View Transcript

 Lee Gray: I think Brian went Army because they had a job he was interested in.
 Of course, I tried to, I gave preference to the Navy, but it was his decision.

-Brian Threat: I was always curious about computers.
+Sergeant Brian Threat, U.S. Army: I was always curious about computers.
 There’s always something new in the information technology field.

 Careers That Connect